 This function is concerned with the collection of statistical data to determine the composition and changing structure of the country’s population, education, health, crime and the judiciary.
 The GSS specifically collects and collates data on population increase or decrease at specific points in time, births and deaths, maternal, paternal, infant mortality, accident, unemployment and income statistics, literacy/illiteracy levels, crime rates, disease and epidemic casualties, etc.

 3. Conducts Censuses and Statistical Surveys

-The GSS is also saddled with the responsibility of carrying out population, housing and other forms of censuses in Ghana.
-They also carry out surveys which are used to determine other census-related information such as the population and age categories of the nation’s labour force, availability/type of housing and accommodation deficiencies, etc.
+The Ghana Statistical Service is also saddled with the responsibility of carrying out the population, housing and other forms of censuses in Ghana.
+They also carry out surveys which are used to determine other census-related information such as the population and age categories of the nation’s labor force, availability/type of housing and accommodation deficiencies, etc.